ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 -----------------------------

 The new API stack is disabled by default for all algorithms.
-If you want to activate it for PPO (single- and multi-agent) or SAC (single-agent only), you should make the following simple changes in your `AlgorithmConfig` object:
+To activate it for PPO (single- and multi-agent) or SAC (single-agent only), change the following in your `AlgorithmConfig` object:

 .. tab-set::